 Read the whole text first.

-InIndividually, write a list of the claims or points you remember as they come to you— they don’t need to be in order of importance or appearance.
+Individually, write a list of the claims or points you remember as they come to you— they don’t need to be in order of importance or appearance.

 Take turns adding points, one by one, to a communal list.